CollotsSpot/Conditional-Media-Player/README.md

 This automation updates the sensors every second.

-To create the Automation go to Settings > Automations & Scenes > Create Automation > Create New Automation > Three dot menu > Edit in YAML > Paste this code
+To create the Automation go to Settings > Automation & Scenes > Create Automation > Create New Automation > Three dot menu > Edit in YAML > Paste this code

 (Replace media_player entities to your own, and add more if required)